010049nn/EZ_pair_graph/README.md

 - Does not require specifying cluster count
 - Better for datasets with varying cluster densities

-### --max_k

-Maximum number of clusters to consider for hierarchical clustering.
-The algorithm uses the elbow method to find the optimal number up to this limit.

-Default: 7

 ### --linkage

 Linkage method for hierarchical clustering: